Empower Your Practice

 Frequently Asked Questions

 Medical inventory management software is a digital tool designed to track stock, automate reordering, and ensure compliance in healthcare settings.
-It addresses healthcare-specific requirements like controlled substance tracking, integration with EHR systems, and regulatory audit trails.
+It addresses healthcare-specific requirements like controlled substance tracking, integration with EHR systems, and regulatory audit trails for CQC and MHRA inspections.

 Pricing varies significantly based on features, organisation size, and deployment model.
 Cloud-based SaaS solutions typically range from £50-200 per user monthly for small clinics, while enterprise systems for hospital groups may involve custom pricing.

 Specialised UK software like Medesk integrates with NHS Spine and pathology systems, enabling seamless data exchange for practices operating across private and NHS contexts.
-Always verify NHS integration capabilities with working examples before committing to a platform, as this functionality is technically complex and often claimed but poorly implemented.
+Always verify NHS integration capabilities with working examples before committing to a platform.

 Yes, specifically look for MHRA-compliant tracking features that maintain strict audit trails for Schedule 2 and 3 controlled drugs.
 The best systems require mandatory data entry for all legally required fields, prevent unauthorised access through role-based permissions, and generate inspection-ready reports demonstrating proper controlled substance management.